parmentelat/nbhosting/fedora/installation.md

  on the underlying infrastructure.
 In particular, it assumes that you have a **dedicated** fedora box for running the complete service.
 In this respect it has no provision for leveraging several physical servers.
-In line with this assumption, all the pieces come as a single monolithic bundle, that takes care of all the pieces (nginx, django in uwsgi) from a single point of installation and control.
+In line with this assumption, all the pieces come as a single monolithic bundle, that takes care of all the pieces (nginx, django in gunicorn) from a single point of installation and control.

 ## podman and its Python API